It’s time for workplaces to shine a light on common disorders that often go undiagnosed and unmentioned.

 - A U.S. Chamber of Commerce report identified depression as one of the top two chronic health conditions driving health-related costs for employers when health-related productivity costs were factored in.

-Resources for employees with depression
+Resources for employees with depression and anxiety

 In the APA study, only 41 percent of employees reported that their employer provided the resources necessary for employees to meet their mental health needs.